 Today we’ll be going through the harvest periods for all the varieties of fruit that are grown across the Goulburn Valley area.

 November is the time when warmer weather will usually start to spread across the region and is the time to start harvesting cherries and apricots.
 The harvest period for apricots grown in the Goulburn Valley will start in the last week of November and last sometimes through to January – weather dependant.

 December will see a variety of fruits become ripe and ready to harvest, these include cherries, nectarines and more varieties of apricots.
 The harvest period for cherries and nectarines will begin from the second week of December until the first week of January.

-The heat of January will see nectarines, peaches and plums ready for harvest.
+The heat of January will see nectarines picking, peaches and plums ready for harvest.
 These fruits will be ripe and ready throughout most of January and into February.

 The month of February will see both pears and a few varieties of apples ready for harvesting.
 All varieties of pears, from Packham to Goulburn Valley Gold pears, will be ready throughout February and into the second week of March.
 While royal gala apples and earlier varieties like Kanzi apples will be ready to harvest in the second week of February and into the start of March.